 peak-season:

-June-August rates for most waterfront Smith Mountain Lake vacation rentals run from $700-$15,000 per week, with size and amenities (rather than geographic location) the primary determinant of cost.
+June-August rates for most waterfront Smith Mountain Lake vacation rentals run from $700-$15,000 per week, with size, amenities and geographic location the primary determinants of cost.
 During peak season, you’ll typically need to check in and out on a Saturday, and rent for a full week.

 mid-season: